huggingface/candle/candle-rocm-kernels/README.md

   `mmvq_gguf.cu` / `mmq_gguf/`, which use inline PTX, `nvcuda::wmma` and
   `__reduce_add_sync`.
 The plain `mul_mat_q*` kernels this backend does launch are the older, portable ones.
-- **MMQ for Q3K, Q5K, Q5_0 and Q5_1.** The kernels exist and are correct — the
-  tests launch them directly — but they measured no faster than dequantizing and calling rocBLAS at any size, so `fwd` does not dispatch to them.
 - **MoE.** `indexed_moe_forward` errors; there are no fused MoE kernels.
 - **Flash attention.** `candle-flash-attn` is CUDA-only. `candle-nn`'s `sdpa` fast path is Metal-only on every backend.